'EVEN BETTER VOICE SOUNDS'

 Inputs to the unit are via XLR, outputs are via TRS 1/4 inch jacks.
 All connectors are on the rear of the unit.

 But after all that..... there are still compressors!!

-P38v8 'Legacy' Stereo Compressor The LEGACY is a stereo 'opto' compressor solidly made in the UK.
-It is affordable by the smaller studio, but with full LEGACY performance instantly recognisable as superior to any regular compressors.
-The 'LEGACY' is presently out of production.
-Click here to read more.... and hear a demo!
+P38EX Stereo Mastering Compressor is a stereo 'opto' compressor solidly made in the UK.
+It is still affordable by the smaller studio, but with full mastering performance instantly recognisable as superior to any regular compressors.
+The P38EX is presently only available to special order.

 The forums are full of comments and questions from engineers asking why their recordings don’t sound ‘right’ when they are following the directions and using the right gear.
 Why does an apple pie from a supermarket not taste anything like as good as one that grandmother made?
 The answers are remarkably similar!
 The supermarket pie has ‘uniformity’ processed into it; the ingredients may be pure and wholesome, but they are bland and ‘safe’.
 There are additives to preserve and packaging to enhance, the final result is pale and uninteresting.
 Digital equipment is designed by engineers who firmly believe that the ‘quality’ of a sound can be defined and measured, but great engineers know that there is much more to sound than that!